 The Jones Group (formerly Jones Apparel Group) was taken private by the New York private equity firm Sycamore Partners for $2.2 billion in April 2014.
 Sycamore plans to keep the firm’s older labels — Anne Klein and Nine West, et al. — while selling off the more valuable Weitzman and Geiger franchises.
 Sycamore partners also owns the women's apparel retailer The Talbots and teen chain Hot Topic.

 Following the acquisition of UK-based footwear and accessories firm Kurt Geiger in 2011, The Jones Group reorganized to form six business segments: domestic wholesale sportswear (including such brands as Jones New York, Anne Klein, and Rachel Roy); domestic wholesale jeanswear (Energie, Gloria Vanderbilt, l.e.i.); domestic wholesale footwear and accessories (Joan & David, Nine West, Stuart Weitzman, Mootsies Tootsies); domestic retail (store banners include Jones New York, Nine West, Easy Spirit, and ShoeWoo); international wholesale; and international retail (Kurt Geiger, Stuart Weitzman).
+Domestic wholesale footwear and accessories and domestic wholesale jeanswear are the largest segments, together accounting for about 45% of sales.

 Sales and Marketing